In mayor’s races across the U.S., voters divided on questions of public safety, police reform

-One of the closest-watched races was Buffalo, where India Walton was running to become the first socialist mayor of a major U.S. city since 1960s.
-But Walton, who would also be Buffalo’s first Black female mayor, faced an aggressive write-in campaign from Mayor Byron Brown, who was defeated in the September primary.
+In several cities, voters appeared to rally around candidates who vowed to get tough on crime, despite the contentious debate around policing.
+One of the most closely watched races was in Buffalo, where India Walton was trailing in her campaign to become the first socialist mayor of a major U.S. city since 1960s.
+Walton faced an aggressive write-in campaign from Mayor Byron Brown, a moderate who was defeated in the September primary.

-Boston was also poised to elect a woman of color for the first time, while voters in Pittsburgh could elect that city’s first Black mayor.

-Voters in some cities were also considering controversial ballot questions, several of which focused on public safety and police reform a year after the murder of George Floyd.
+Voters also chose candidates who represented historic firsts.
+New York elected Eric Adams (D) as the second Black mayor in the city’s history.
+Boston elected Michelle Wu, the city’s first Asian American mayor, while voters in Pittsburgh elected Ed Gainey (D), that city’s first Black mayor.
+In Cleveland, Justin Bibb, a Black 34-year-old nonprofit executive, became the city’s second-youngest mayor.

+And in some cities, voters weighed in on ballot measures aimed at addressing public safety and policing.

 The focus on public safety in many city elections comes as large U.S. cities experienced a 30 percent jump in killings in 2020, the biggest one-year increase since the federal government began compiling national figures in the 1960s.
 In many cities, the number of homicides continued to rise this year.

-“The fear of gun crime is palpable in American cities, and because home rule is being eroded in many states, cities now have very little ability to get guns off the streets,” said Ned Hill, who teaches economics at Ohio State’s John Glenn College of Public Affairs.
+"The fear of gun crime is palpable in American cities, and because home rule is being eroded in many states, cities now have very little ability to get guns off the streets,” said Ned Hill, who teaches economics at Ohio State University’s John Glenn College of Public Affairs.
 “Cities are now having conversations to figure out what does respectful, community policing mean?”

 “And what we are seeing,” Hill added, “is an uneasy alliance and relationship between the traditional, moderate portion of the Democratic Party and the progressive wing.”

-In New York, where Democrats have a greater than 6-to-1 voter registration advantage over the GOP, that discussion largely took place this summer ahead of the Democratic primary to replace Mayor Bill de Blasio, who could not to seek a third term because of term limits.
+In New York, where Democrats have a greater than 6-to-1 voter registration advantage over the GOP, that discussion largely took place this summer ahead of the Democratic primary to replace Mayor Bill de Blasio, who could not run again because of term limits.

-In September, Eric Adams, a former police captain who vowed to fight crime, won the Democratic nomination, defeating several more-liberal candidates.
-Adams faced Republican Curtis Sliwa, founder of the Guardian Angels, in Tuesday’s general election.
+In September, Adams, a former police captain who vowed to fight crime, won the Democratic nomination, defeating several more liberal candidates.
+He beat Republican Curtis Sliwa, founder of the crime-prevention nonprofit Guardian Angels.

 In Boston, the campaign to replace former mayor Marty Walsh, who stepped down in March to become labor secretary, largely focused on spiraling housing costs, education and the city’s opioid crisis.
-But the race also highlighted the city’s growing diversity because for the first time in 200 years, Boston was poised to elect someone other than a White man.
+But the race also highlighted the city’s growing diversity because for the first time in 200 years, Boston elected someone other than a White man.

-City Councilor Michelle Wu (D), the daughter of Taiwanese immigrants, faced off against Annissa Essaibi George (D), the daughter of a Tunisian immigrant who identifies as Arab American.
+City Councilor Michelle Wu (D), the daughter of Taiwanese immigrants, defeated City Councilor Annissa Essaibi George (D), the daughter of a Tunisian immigrant who identifies as Arab American.

+Wu, a liberal Democrat in the mold of her self-described mentor, Sen. Elizabeth Warren (D-Mass.), has called for free public transportation, a citywide “green New Deal” to combat climate change, and rent control to rein in the soaring cost of housing.

+She stitched together a coalition of voters that included highly educated White voters as well as segments of the Black, Latino and Asian communities.

-In Atlanta, where Mayor Keisha Lance Bottoms (D) decided not to seek a second term, 14 candidates competed in a mayor’s race that has become a referendum on who can best manage a city that appears at political and cultural crossroads as its non-Black population has soared over the past decade.
+In Atlanta, where Mayor Keisha Lance Bottoms (D) decided not to seek a second term, 14 candidates competed in a mayor’s race that has become a referendum on who can best manage a city at a political and cultural crossroads as its non-Black population has soared over the past decade.

-Former mayor Kasim Reed (D), who previously held the post from 2010 to 2018, and City Council President Felicia A. Moore (D) were widely considered to be the front-runners in a race that was dominated by debate over how to curb the city’s rising homicide rate amid an exodus of officers from its police force.

-If no candidate in the crowded race receives more than 50 percent of the vote, the top two finishers will be forced into a Nov.
-30 runoff.
+With nearly all precincts reporting, City Council President Felicia A. Moore (D) is in the lead with 40 percent of the vote.
+She will compete in a Nov.
+30 runoff against either former mayor Kasim Reed (D) or council member Andre Dickens, who are locked in a tight race for second place.

+Reed was widely considered to be front-runner in the race, but was dogged by questions of corruption in city government when he previously served as mayor from 2010 to 2018.

-In Seattle, a city hard-hit by commercial vacancies downtown, City Council President M. Lorena González (D) squared off against former council member Bruce Harrell in the mayor’s race.
+In Seattle, a city hard-hit by commercial vacancies downtown, former council member Bruce Harrell opened up an early lead in the mayor’s race against City Council President M. Lorena González (D).

 González is a staunch liberal, who last year advocated reducing police funding by as much as 50 percent and diverting that money to social programs.
 Noting homicides in Seattle increased by 73 percent last year, Harrell hammered González as he sought to rally moderate voters and business owners behind his candidacy.